hpyproject/hpy/README.md

 Why should I care about this stuff?
 ------------------------------------

-  - for PyPy, it will give obvious speed benefits
+  - for PyPy, it will give obvious speed benefits: for example, data scientists will be able to get the benefit of fast C libraries *and* fast Python code at the same time, something which is hard to achieve now

   - for CPython, it will be arguably easier to learn and understand